Bayt-al-Hikmah/FastifyJs/Workshop1/Workshop1.md

 - `http://127.0.0.1:3000/api/products/101?currency=EUR` to see `{ "id": "101", "name": "Mouse", "price": 25, "currency": "EUR" }`.
 - `http://127.0.0.1:3000/api/products/999` to see `{ "error": "Product not found" }`.

-**Explanation**: We simulate a database with a `productsDb` object and handle dynamic routes with `request.params` and `request.query`.
+We simulate a database with a `productsDb` object and handle dynamic routes with `request.params` and `request.query`.
 Fastify’s `reply.code(404)` sets the HTTP status for errors, and the JSON response is automatically serialized for efficiency.
 By organizing the endpoint in a plugin, we maintain modularity, aligning with Fastify’s architecture and ensuring scalability.

 ## Putting It All Together